agenium-scale/boost.simd/doc/custom/sections/tutorials/tutorial_dot.md

 intermediate values into the final result.

 By unrolling this pattern arbitrarily, we expose the fact that the multiplication between the two dataset is purely "vertical" and so, is vectorizable.
-The boost::simd::sum of the partial results itself is an "horizontal" operation, i.e a vectorizable computation operating across the elements of a single vector (see @ref swar operations).
+The boost::simd::sum of the partial results itself is an
+"horizontal" operation, i.e a vectorizable computation operating across the elements of a single vector (see @ref group-swar operations).

 @subsection tutorial-dot-simd Building a SIMD loop